mmedenjak/hazelcast/docs/design/template.md

 #### Actors and Scenarios

-List of actors and the business function(s) they perform related to this feature goes here.
+`List of actors and the business function(s) they perform related to this feature goes here.`

 ### Functional Design
 #### Summary of Functionality

-List of functions user(s) can perform goes here.
+`List of functions user(s) can perform goes here.`

 #### Additional Functional Design Topics

-Provide functional design details that are pertinent to this specific design spec.
-Use the h3 heading tag to distinguish topic titles.
+`Provide functional design details that are pertinent to this specific design spec.
+Use the h3 heading tag to distinguish topic titles.`

 ##### Notes/Questions/Issues

-- Document notes, questions, and issues identified with this functional design topic.
-Use the or icon to indicate an outstanding issue or question, and use the icon to indicate a resolved issue or question.
+`- Document notes, questions, and issues identified with this functional design topic.
+Use the or icon to indicate an outstanding issue or question, and use the icon to indicate a resolved issue or question.`

 ### User Interaction
 #### API design and/or Prototypes

-Listing of associated prototypes (latest versions) and any API design samples.
+`Listing of associated prototypes (latest versions) and any API design samples.`

 ### Technical Design

-Technical design specifications go here.
+`Technical design specifications go here.
+Mention alternatives, risks and assumptions`

 ### Testing Criteria

-Testing approach to developed functionality.
-Reference to Testlink or Testing artifacts
+`Testing approach to developed functionality.
+Reference to Testlink or Testing artifacts`

 ### Other Artifacts

-- Links to additional artifacts go here.
+`- Links to additional artifacts go here.`